vweltje/vweltje/content/pages/landing.md

     I enjoy turning complex problems into beautiful, fast and easy to use applications.
 When I'm not coding, pushing pixels or drinking coffee, you'll find me out in nature making awesome photos.

     Interested in working together?
-Let's have a talk.
+  buttonText: Let's have a talk.
 workHeading:
   left: Selected
   right: cases